Exercises

 Disclaimer: This method is experimental.
-This story is for entertainment purposes only.
-Participation in this method is entirely at your own risk.
+Participate at your own risk.

 For this method you will need an exercise bike, an electrical stimulation machine and thermal socks.